awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 If you are loading from Amazon S3 and the file specified by *jsonpaths\_file* has the same prefix as the path specified by *copy\_from\_s3\_objectpath* for the data files, COPY reads the JSONPaths file as a data file and returns errors\.
 For example, if your data files use the object path `s3://mybucket/my_data.json` and your JSONPaths file is `s3://mybucket/my_data.jsonpaths`, COPY attempts to load `my_data.jsonpaths` as a data file\.

 **Note**
- If the key name is any string other than `"jsonpaths"`, the COPY command does not return an error, but it ignores *jsonpaths\_file* and uses the `'auto'` argument instead\.
+ If the key name is any string other than `"jsonpaths"`, the COPY command doesn't return an error, but it ignores *jsonpaths\_file* and uses the `'auto'` argument instead\.

 If any of the following occurs, the COPY command fails:
 + The JSON is malformed\.
 + There is more than one JSON object\.
 + Any characters except white space exist outside the object\.
-+ An array element is an empty string or is not a string\.
++ An array element is an empty string or isn't a string\.

-MAXERROR does not apply to the JSONPaths file\.
+MAXERROR doesn't apply to the JSONPaths file\.

 The JSONPaths file must not be encrypted, even if the [ENCRYPTED](copy-parameters-data-source-s3.md#copy-encrypted) option is specified\.